programmer-1991/quiz-app-PP2/README.md

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- next button is clickable without choosing an answer.

 ## Deployment